Ghasak/Emacs_Config/docs/emacs_fundamentals/evil_tools.md

 | evil-matchit             | Press “%” to jump between matched tags (“<div>” and “</div>” in html, etc).                                                              |
 |                          |                                                                                                                                          |

+## Useful Evil-owl
+This package offer to show the register and all the entires.
+- You need to toggle the `evil-owl-mode` first to make it works.
+  -  evil-owl-mode
+- Press q, @, ​"​, C-r, m, ​'​, or ` to view the popup, press C-f or C-b to scroll it, and input a register or mark to make the popup disappear.

 ## Alter behavior of evil
 I use the following steps